Canon 1D X Mark II vs T5

-The Canon EOS-1D X Mark II and the Canon EOS Rebel T5 (labelled Canon 1200D in some countries) are two digital cameras that were revealed to the public, respectively, in February 2016 and February 2014.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX Mark II) and an APS-C sensor.
-The 1DX Mark II has a resolution of 20 megapixel, whereas the T5 provides 17.9 MP.
+The Canon EOS-1D X Mark II and the Canon EOS Rebel T5 (labelled Canon 1200D in some countries) are two digital cameras that were announced, respectively, in February 2016 and February 2014.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX Mark II) and an APS-C (T5) sensor.
+The 1DX Mark II has a resolution of 20 megapixels, whereas the T5 provides 17.9 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon 1D X Mark II and the Canon T5.
+An illustration of the physical size and weight of the Canon 1D X Mark II and the Canon T5 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1DX Mark II – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5 is considerably smaller (51 percent) than the Canon 1D X Mark II.
 Moreover, the T5 is substantially lighter (69 percent) than the 1DX Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the T5 does not feature any corresponding weather-sealing.